future-proof-iot/RIOT-rs/tests/i2c-controller/README.md

     laze build -b nrf52840dk run

-This example requires a LIS3DH sensor (3-axis accelerometer) attached to the pins configured in the test.
+This test requires an LIS3DH sensor (3-axis accelerometer) attached to the pins configured in the `pins` module.
+It attempts to read the `WHO_AM_I` register and checks the received value against the expected id.